Driving in Cyprus? Sounds daunting? It doesn’t have to be!

 - local officers like to give tickets to cars parked on communal parking places (found in cities and villages).
 This is often hit and miss – as you arrive at the parking lot you will see that 80% of the cars haven’t paid the parking ticket and displayed it.

-Renting a Car in Cyprus
+Renting a Car and Driving in Cyprus

 For the first few months when I moved to Cyprus, we used rental car services.
 There is a selection of big international rental companies and small local ones.
 I have experience with one of the smaller local ones and have not had any issues – it’s this one.